instadw/instadwell-blog/_posts/2025-12-05-pg-vs-flat-in-chennai-rent-and-best-areas-guide-2025.md

 ---

-##  Why PGs Make More Sense in Chennai
+####  Why PGs Make More Sense in Chennai

-One of the biggest shocks for newcomers is the flat rental deposit rule — many landlords ask for **6 to 10 months of rent upfront**.
+One of the biggest shocks for newcomers is the flat rental deposit rule, many landlords ask for **6 to 10 months of rent upfront**.

 * **Flat Example:** ₹20,000 rent → ₹2,00,000 deposit
 * **PG Example:** Most verified PG operators ask for just **1–2 months’ deposit**